Vincent Ye

-Vincent Ye Lomboki (born 9 August 1966 in Bron, France) is a former footballer who played 121 matches and scored two goals for Ligue 2 club FC Gueugnon from 1988 to 1992.
-Born in France, Ye also had six caps for the Burkina Faso national football team between 1996 and 1997, representing the country at the 1996 African Cup of Nations finals.
+Vincent Ye Lomboki (born 9 August 1966) is a former professional footballer who played 121 matches and scored two goals for Ligue 2 club Gueugnon from 1988 to 1992.
+Born in France, Ye also had 10 caps for the Burkina Faso national team between 1996 and 1997, representing the country at the 1996 African Cup of Nations finals.

 Career

 Ye played club football for several clubs in the lower leagues of French football.

 After retiring, he became an assistant manager for French women's football clubs FC Lyon and Olympique Lyonnais (Ladies).